 What is the official language of Indonesia?
 How many languages are spoken in Indonesia?
 Read on to find out.

-Indonesian is the main language of education, business, government and the media in Indonesia.
-As well as being spoken in Indonesia, it is spoken in the Philippines, the US, Singapore, the Netherlands, Saudi Arabia and elsewhere around the world.
+Indonesian is the main language of education, business, government, and the media in Indonesia.
+As well as being spoken in Indonesia, it is spoken in the Philippines, the US, Singapore, the Netherlands, Saudi Arabia, and elsewhere around the world.

 The origins of Indonesian are rooted firmly in the Malay language.
-It is a standardised dialect of that language.
+It is a standardized dialect of that language.
 When Indonesia declared independence in 1945, its language was officially defined.
 In terms of Malaysian vs Indonesian, the languages remain similar to this day and are mutually intelligible.

 Below, I'm going to look at various other languages used in Indonesia.
 You can also click the link below to find out more about the languages of Asia.